stickto/widget/README.md

 - Release: show release information which is loaded from server (**/dist/widget/releaseData.json**)
 - Label: show a label, you can change its text

-PS: with a little more developement, customized widget definitions can also be loaded from external source.
+PS: with a little  enhancement, customized widget definitions can also be loaded from external source.